fdwr/sigkill.dk/writings/par/lhomo.md

 But if we extend the domain a bit, we can indeed obtain a homomorphism.
-Instead of computing just the maximum sum, we will compute a tuple with four non-negative integer elements:
+Instead of computing just the maximum sum, we will compute a tuple with four integer elements:

 1. The maximum subarray sum (i.e., the final result we are actually interested in).